ellisp/blog-source/_posts/2025-10-18-homicide-and-gini.md

 stopifnot(round(mean(ranef(model3)[[1]]), 10) == 0)

 # Find the country with random effect closest to zero.
 Needed for predictions
-# to draw an average country ribbon on the chart
+# to draw an average country ribbon on the chart, even though the country effect
+# is actually not taken into account in predictSE
 avg_country <- ranef(model3) |>
   arrange(abs(`(Intercept)`)) |>
   slice(1) |>